ExchangeUnion/docs/XU-TechnicalPaper.md

 Before the taker releases `r_preImage`, a swap can be cancelled gracefully.
 After the release of `r_preImage` a swap is considered completed.

-XUD takes care that both sides have a payment channel path with sufficient volume for a specific order.
+`xud` takes care that both sides have a payment channel path with sufficient volume for a specific order.
 Also, it is taken care, that an invoice can only be paid by the first one to successfully send a payment to an invoice issuer.

 Transferring order execution to a decentralized consensus (compare e.g. [loopring](https://github.com/Loopring/whitepaper/raw/master/en_whitepaper.pdf)), was considered and deemed not feasible for the following reasons:
 a) consensus is slow, too slow for an acceptable trading experience